Sacramento Railyards

-The Sacramento Railyards (or Railyard Specific Plan) is an urban infill project of approximately 244 acre at the western terminus of the First transcontinental railroad located within Sacramento's Central City community, between the downtown Central Business District and the River District, near the confluence of the American and Sacramento rivers.
+The Sacramento Railyards (or Railyard Specific Plan) is an urban infill project of approximately 244 acre at the western terminus of the first transcontinental railroad in Sacramento, California.
+It is located between the downtown central business district and the River District, near the confluence of the American and Sacramento rivers.
 The property is owned by Downtown Railyard Ventures, LLC.
 The Sacramento Railyards was master-planned by the Jerde Partnership firm.
-Construction will take 15 to 20 years with a projected build-out to last until the late 2020s.
+Construction will take 15 to 20 years, with a projected build–out to last until the late 2020s.

 The site is equivalent in size to the existing downtown central business district and holds significant historical and cultural importance to Sacramento.
 The project features the preservation and partial reuse of the "Central Shops" buildings originally used for railroad maintenance and the former Southern Pacific Sacramento Depot; now known as Sacramento Valley Station.
 One of the Central Shops will be refitted into a public marketplace.

-Overall, the project is expected to include 12,000 housing units, 2900000 sqft of office uses, 1900000 sqft of retail, hotel, and other commercial uses, 41 acre of parks and open space, a 25,000-seat Major League Soccer stadium for Sacramento Republic FC, a 1.3 million square foot, 17.8 acre Kaiser Permanente flagship medical center campus, a 540,000 square-foot courthouse, and create 19,000 permanent jobs.
+Overall, the project is expected to include 12,000 housing units, 2900000 sqft of office uses, 1900000 sqft of retail, hotel, and other commercial uses, 41 acre of parks and open space, a 25,000-seat stadium for Sacramento Republic FC, a 1.3 million square foot, 17.8 acre Kaiser Permanente flagship medical center campus, a 540,000 square-foot courthouse, and create 19,000 permanent jobs.